 Enduring UnderstandingsIn MESH™, enduring understandings constitute the limits of current knowledge backed by evidence when asking a universal question and exploring the unit’s key concepts and associated facts; they are true as far as can be known at this time.
 For example, “Organisms acquire inheritable traits through natural selection.”
 This “truth” is demonstrated to students through guided investigations and structured argumentation.
 That said, students may well discover and prove an enduring understanding to be flawed.
 MESH™ encourages teachers to see themselves as facilitators and to be open to learning and discovering along with their students.
 A student’s acquisition of an enduring understanding represents a threshold to deeper understanding.
 The skills practiced in acquiring an understanding become part of that student’s toolkit for becoming a more examined, engaged, and productive thinker and learner.

 Incorporating the skill sets of the arts and humanities into everything students do not only eases the acquisition of these key skills for STEM-oriented students, it captures the imaginations of students who haven’t previously seen themselves as strong in STEM.
-Similarly, integrating the skill sets of STEM fields into the arts and humanities creates a common language for and respect among students with a wide variety of interests, strengths, and relative weaknesses, furthering and reinforcing the school’s Code of Honor – self-reflection, civility, and collaboration.
+Similarly, integrating the skill sets of STEM fields into the arts and humanities creates a common language for and respect among students with a wide variety of interests, strengths, and relative weaknesses, furthering and reinforcing the school’s Code of Honor for communication – civility, utility, self-reflection.